 - Counterfort walls.
 These are pretty similar to Cantilever walls, but require additional support on the backside of the wall.

 Signs of a Yard in Need of a Retaining Wall

-There are two major reasons that you might need a retaining wall: either to create more usable space or to prevent a hillside from losing soil.
-Flat spaces made by using retaining walls can be great places to garden, put in a patio, or just hang out in the yard.
-If you have a yard that has very little usable flat space, a retaining wall might offer you the option of creating and maintaining an area without a slope.
+There are two primary reasons you might need a retaining wall: to create more usable space or to prevent a hillside from losing soil.
+Flat spaces made by retaining walls can be great places to garden, put in a patio, or just hang out in the yard.
+If you have a yard with very little usable flat space, a retaining wall might offer you the option of creating and maintaining an area without a slope.

-Erosion of hillside soil can be a problem in a number of ways, especially when you’re in mountainous territory.
+Hillside soil erosion can be a problem in several ways, especially in mountainous territories.
 It may wash onto the lower-lying areas around your home, covering your yard in dirt.
 It can also affect the foundation of your home in extreme cases.
 A properly-built retaining wall can keep hillside soil in place and help prevent these problems.
 If your yard regularly gets covered with mud and soil during wet weather, a retaining wall will help prevent this.